PurpurMC/PurpurDocs/mkdocs/Configuration.md

 * ##### feather-fall-distance-affects-trampling
     - **default**: false
-    - **description**: Set to true if entities can stop trampling if they fall a distance equal to their feather falling level, plus the extra block necessary to trample in the first place.
+    - **description**: Set to true to stop trampling if entities fall a distance equal to their feather falling level, plus the extra block necessary to trample in the first place.
 Feather Falling 1 requires you to fall over 3+ blocks to trample.
 FF 2 requires 4+, etc.
 #### spawner
 * ##### deactivate-by-redstone
     - **default**: false
     - **description**: Allow spawners to be deactivated by redstone
-* ##### fix-mc-50647
-    - **default**: false
-    - **description**: Fix spawners not spawning slimes correctly; MC-50647
 * ##### fix-mc-238526
     - **default**: false
     - **description**: Fix spawners not spawning water animals correctly; MC-238526